Apple Silicon-based Monterey VMs

 sudo chown root:wheel /Library/LaunchDaemons/com.mount9p.plist sudo chmod 600 /Library/LaunchDaemons/com.mount9p.plist

-Reboot the virtual machine for changes to take effect and save or commit the VM image.
+- Reboot the VM and save or commit the VM image.

 You may encounter permissions issues when reading or writing data to the shared storage volume.
 In order to get around this, you may need to become the root user to write data to the shared storage volume.